-We review the inherent risk profile and survey results with leaders in our Supply Chain, Legal, and Compliance organizations highlighting key observations including: the status of the surveyed supplier's human rights program and policy, geographic location (countries at higher risk of human rights violations), and nature of the supplier's business (for example, if they are engaged in goods or services that are deemed to have higher inherent risk).
+We review the inherent risk profile and survey results with leaders in our Supply Chain, Legal, and Compliance organizations highlighting key observations including: the status of the surveyed supplier's human rights program and policy, geographic location (countries at higher risk of human rights violations), and nature of the supplier's business suppliers by adding questions to score suppliers on their sustainability reporting efforts.
+In addition, we continue to monitor global legislative developments to ensure our Program remains current, compliant, and satisfies the values and expectations set forth in the Otis Absolutes.

+(for example, if they are engaged in goods or services that are deemed to have higher inherent risk).